GeveoAu/blog/_posts/2022-01-14-Image-Smoothing-Algorithms.md

 <img src="/img/hk_7_2021_12_16.png" height="234" width="421" />

 As shown in the above figure, the pixel value is the mean value of the kernel.
 For example, the top right pixel value of the resulting image becomes 32 because the mean of the kernel is 32 ((10 + 10 + 11 + 23 + 56 + 56 + 60 + 60 + 60)/9 = **32**).
-The image bellow shows before and after result of the example image.
+The image below shows before and after result of the example image.

 <img src="/img/hk_8_2021_12_16.png" height="205" width="509" />

 #### **Gaussian Filter**
 The gaussian filter is almost same as the mean filter but in the mean filter all the neighboring pixels have the same weight regardless of the distance from the center pixel.
 In this mean filter, the pixels that are far away from the center pixel contribute same as the pixel that are closest to the center pixel.
 This may cause error like under and over calculation.
-So, in the gaussian filter the neighboring pixels assigned a weight based on the distance from the center pixel.
+So, in the gaussian filter the neighboring pixels are assigned a weight based on the distance from the center pixel.
 The kernel for the gaussian filter can be calculated with the help of 2D gaussian function.
 Following is the 2D gaussian function.

 <img src="/img/hk_9_2021_12_16.png" height="90" width="327" />